mdsalem17/ai-notebooks/README.md

 - [PyTorch - Tensors and Dynamic neural networks in Python with strong GPU acceleration](https://github.com/pytorch/pytorch)
 -

-## Topics of Future Notebooks
+## Topics of Future Notebooks and Work
-* MNIST_GANs: SimpleGAN - DCGAN - WGAN-GP
 * SN-GAN - GAN Controllable Generation - InfoGAN
 * BigGAN - StyleGAN
 * GAN for Data Augmentation
 * U-Net for a biomedical imaging segmentation task
 * Pix2Pix - CycleGAN
+* Converting NLP notebooks from Trax to Pytorch

+If you are unable to load one of the notebook in this repository, please copy then paste its link in [nbviewer](https://nbviewer.org/)